 THEORY:

-For optical communication requiring bit rates less than approximately 100-200 Mbps
+requiring bit rates less than approximately 100-200 Mbps

 PROCEDURE: